 Have you ever felt this way in anticipation of a job interview?

 My stomach is in knots, I have another interview today, and I have no idea what they are going to ask me.
 Wait, let me rephrase that: according to my online searches on expected interview questions for this position, I should be prepared, but during my last two job interviews they did not stay on script, and I got so nervous I could not reply to their questions.
 In fact, I have also received feedback that my interview responses are sometimes too long or off-topic.
 If I could just show them that I can do the job, I know they would hire me.
-Is there a way to "cheat" their interview process?
+Is there a way to "score" at their interview process?

 How to Nudge an Interviewer to Choose YOU